History of Berlin: Capital

 After the fall of Communism in Europe, on 3 October 1990 Germany and Berlin were both reunited.
 By then, the Wall had been almost completely demolished, with only small sections remaining.
 Various impacts of partition on Berlin were removed in subsequent months – the ghost stations of Berlin U-Bahn were reopened and the Berlin S-Bahn which had been operated by the east German Deutsche Reichsbahn also in the west (until 1984) and consequently boycotted and neglected in the west was refurbished and traffic on the Berlin ring railway resumed along its full length in 2002.
 Still, many S-Bahn lines shut down during partition are not yet rebuilt as of 2025.

 In June 1991 the German Parliament, the Bundestag, voted to move the (West) German capital back from Bonn to Berlin.
 The decision was reached after 10 hours of debate.
 In the voting Berlin won by a narrow margin: 338 for, 320 against.
 Berlin once more became the capital of a unified Germany.
+In 1996, there was an attempt to merge the state of Berlin with the adjacent State of Brandenburg which failed in a referendum due to opposition in Brandenburg.

 In 1999, federal ministries and government offices moved back from Bonn to Berlin, but most employees in the ministries still work in Bonn.
 Also in 1999, about 20 government authorities moved from Bonn to Berlin, as planned in the compensation agreement of 1994, the Berlin/Bonn Act.

-Berlin has been targeted by terrorists on several occasions; the most severe incident being a vehicle-ramming attack in 2016 that killed 13 and injured 55.
+The Berlin banking scandal of 2001 led to the Berlin's worst financial crisis since the second world war and strained state finances and caused austerity measures under then senator of finances Thilo Sarrazin.
+After the breakdown of Eberhard Diepgen's grand coalition over the banking scandal the snap 2001 Berlin state election produced the first German state government led by an openly homosexual man, Klaus Wowereit.
+Berlin's 2001 administrative reform merged several boroughs, reducing their number from 23 to 12.